 - Damage to vehicles

 - Traffic light data and information

 - Cell phone records

 The circumstances of your case may dictate the type of evidence we might search for when investigating the case.
 We may depose the other party to force them to answer questions under oath.
 If their story changes during a trial, we can use the sworn testimony during the deposition to challenge their testimony.

 Call Our Maryland Personal Injury Lawyers for a Free Consultation

-If you have questions about a personal injury claim, Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner Personal Injury Lawyers We analyze your claim and provide an honest assessment of your case free of charge.
+If you have questions about a personal injury claim, Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at WGK Personal Injury Lawyers We analyze your claim and provide an honest assessment of your case free of charge.